crownstone/bluenet/docs/BUILD_SYSTEM.md

 You can select the tool to use from the list of apps.
 By default there are now quite a few apps there.
 The programmer can also be downloaded separately by setting the `-DDOWNLOAD_NRFCONNECT_PROGRAMMER=ON` flag at `CMake`.

-For some of the tools, even if you configure them to be downloaded, we do not update them each time.
-This is the case for the binary logger and the nrfutil utility.
-Install them at once with:
+For some of the tools, even if you configure them to be downloaded, we do update them each time `bluenet` is build.
+This is for example the case for the binary logger and the nrfutil utility.
+This functionality can be disabled by `-DAUTO_UPDATE_TOOLS=OFF`.
+In that case you will have to do this yourself for which there is:

     make tools